Trip25/Trip25/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Tripti Gurung
 =====================================================================================================================================

-Junior Full Stack Developer
+Full Stack Developer
 ---------------------------

 I have a background in Accounting and Finance but over the past year I have been self learning and taking courses to learn the foundations of web development and I have graduated from a nano degree Data course with Code First Girls where my place was sponsored by KFC.
-I am now currently enrolled in a Full Stack Development bootcamp with the School of Code, cohort 14 and will be finishing the training phase at the end of June 2023!
+I enrolled in a Full Stack Development bootcamp with the School of Code, cohort 14 and finished the training phase at the end of June 2023.
+I am now currently working as a developer with KFc/Yum Brands.

 * 🌍  I'm based in Hampshire, United Kingdom
 * ✉️  You can contact me at [t.gurung1995@gmail.com](mailto:t.gurung1995@gmail.com)
-* 🧠  I'm learning React and backend servers and SQL
+* 🧠  I'm learning Cloud Computing with AWS
 * 🤝  I'm open to collaborating on interesting projects and designs
 * ⚡  I love cooking and trying out different cuisines, if I'm not doing that I'm normally gaming or watching films!
+* ⚡  I've also taken up swimming and play tennis and badminton frequently!

 <a href="https://www.github.com/trip25" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/trip25?logo=github&style=for-the-badge&color=14b8a6&labelColor=0f172a" /></a>